teamwork523/Cross-layer-tool/README.md

 - *rrcTimerWorker.py*

   Validate the RRC state inferred timer for UMTS network.
+Primarily validate the FACH_PROMOTE and DCH_PROMOTE timer by counting the time interval between the last IP packet to the RRC state log.

 - *Util.py*